AdobeDocs/customer-one.en/help/faq.md

 +++**Why do customers need to move to Adobe Identity and Admin Console (AAC)?**

-Customers will experience and even more secure and intuitive administrative console by moving to Adobe Business Platform.
+Customers will experience an even more secure and intuitive administrative console by moving to Adobe Business Platform.

 +++

 +++**When will customers need to move to AAC?**

-Customers will be contacted to coordinate their move to Adobe Identity and Admin Console beginning in the second half of 2022 continuing into 2023
+Customers will be contacted to coordinate their move to Adobe Identity and Admin Console beginning in the second half of 2022 continuing into 2023.

 +++